header

 2.8 Golden Balls

-The best-performed (improved) player based on the improvement in handicap for the year.
+The best-performed (improved) player based on the difference in handicap for the year.

 2.10 Life Member